CowClip: Reducing CTR Prediction Model Training Time from 12 hours to 10 minutes on 1 GPU: More Related Work

-Deep learning has been widely used by the community to boost CTR prediction performance.
-CTR prediction networks~\cite{Zhang2016DeepLO,Cheng2016WideD,Qu2016ProductBasedNN,Guo2018DeepFMAE,Wang2017DeepC,Lian2018xDeepFMCE,Song2019AutoIntAF,Li2019FiGNNMF,Deng2021DeepLightDL,Wang2021DCNVI,Wang2020CorrectNM,Wang2021MaskNetIF,Lyu2021MemorizeFO,Zhang2019FATDeepFFMFA,Zhang2018DeepLB} (Figure~\ref{fig:f1} left) have outperformed traditional methods such as Logistic Regression (LR)~\cite{McMahan2013AdCP} and Factorization Machine (FM)~\cite{Rendle2010FactorizationM}.
-A thread of work started from~\cite{Cheng2016WideD,Wang2017DeepC} focused on designing a two-stream network.
-After the W\&D model~\cite{Cheng2016WideD}, there are many designs on the wide or cross-stream.
+Here we illustrate the architecture of models used in our experiment.
 After one-hot encoding of every categorical field, the input is embedded into a dense vector in the network.
 The wide or cross-stream serves to model the feature interactions explicitly.
 For instance, the LR model is a first-order predictor, FM models the second-order interactions, and $n$ cross layers~\cite{Wang2017DeepC} models $n$-th-order interactions.
 The first two methods are called ``wide'' for only one layer is used.
 The other stream is a feed-forward neural network to compensate for the ability to learn higher-order interactions.

-The details of the four models in our experiments are as follows.
+The DeepFM~\cite{Guo2018DeepFMAE} adopts a factorization machine for the wide part, which is also the cross-stream for it explicitly models the second-order relationship between different features.
+After embedding each column into a $d$-dimensional vector $\bm{v}$, the factorization machine models $\hat y$ as follows:

 For the W\&D model, the wide part is logistic regression.
 Denote the output of the network as $\hat y$, the predicted probability of clicking is obtained by $\texttt{sigmoid}(\hat y)$.
 After one-hot encoding of input $x$, the vector is a $n$-dimensional $\bm{x}$.
 The logistic regression considers each feature independently and lets the DNN captures high-order relations in the data.